JijoJose2002/JijoJose2002/README.md

 # About Me
-*  ### I'm a Sophomore Mechanical engineer at SJCET, Palai.
+*  ### Graduated in  Mechanical engineering from SJCET, Palai.
-*  ### Apart from mechanical engineering, I like coding especially python and HTML, So I taught them myself and I learned C from College.
+*  ### Apart from mechanical engineering, I like coding especially python, So I taught it myself and I learned C from College.
-*  ### As a mechanical engineer, I like CAD, CFD, Manufacturing.
+*  ### As a mechanical engineer, I do Computational Fluid Dynamics simulation.
 *  ### My domain of interest never shrinks to technology, I like travelling, reading, and farming.

 ----